BlackAgate/DimaYCollector/README.md

 # hipcollector

-_Known problem: Vellum i/o, RBD i/o nodes can cause errors.
-Will be fixed soon_
+_Known problem: Vellum i/o, RBD i/o and similar nodes can cause errors.
+Will be fixed soon.
+Filecache and delete them before collecting as a workaround_

 **upd 03.12.2024:**
 _fixed two things:_